DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 Look for the `Qodot_Trenchbroom_Config_Folder.tres` file in your addons folder.
 It is installed at  `res://addons/qodot/game_definitions/trenchbroom/`.
 You can ignore `Qodot_Trenchbroom_Config_File.tres`, it's the Folder variant we want.

-**Note:** Your project needs an `icon.png` file, or else Qodot won't be able to generate a Trenchbroom game definition.
+**Note:** Your project needs an `icon.png` file, or else Qodot won't be able to generate a Trenchbroom game config.
 Godot will complain on this step until you re-add `res://icon.png` and restart Godot.

 Open the resource by double clicking on it in the Filesystem dock.
 This will give you a list of tools to edit the .cfg inside of your Inspector.